November 17, 2025

 Real-World Use Cases

-- Local Delivery Services: Parcel and courier businesses favor box trucks for speed, fuel efficiency, and maneuverability.
+- Local Delivery Services: Parcel and courier businesses favor smaller box trucks for their speed, fuel efficiency, and the ability to find parking in busy downtown areas.

-- Landscaping and Construction Businesses: Straight trucks are ideal because they handle heavy equipment and materials better and offer durability on rugged terrains.
+- Landscaping and Construction Businesses: Straight trucks are the ideal choice here because they can handle heavy equipment, bulk soil, and building materials while offering the structural durability needed for rugged, unpaved terrains.

 Tips for Buying Your First Commercial Truck